 Josh and I didn’t hold back in attending its debut weekend on Saturday 4th May.
 Although the weather was mixed between sunshine and showers, it did not stop us from pigging out.
 Lots of street food vendors gathered to feed and satisfy the hungry public.

-Here’s a ‘taste’ of what we had at the first event:
+Here’s a ‘taste’ of what we have had so far:

 To my surprise as we headed towards the entrance, I spotted a familiar face: my old secondary school drama teacher!